isomerpages/scamshield/pages/privacy.md

 The application does **not** have access to your contact list or any private data found therein.
 Further, ScamShield cannot access the contents of SMSes already in your inbox prior to installation of ScamShield, and it cannot access your call log.

 We are committed to safeguarding your privacy and we only store the data necessary for the app to function.
-Further, we align ourselves with the strict privacy parameters set by Apple and iOS, and we follow the commercial best practices of data protection and data governance.
+Further, we align ourselves with the strict privacy parameters set by Apple for iOS, and by Google for Android, and we follow the commercial best practices of data protection and data governance.

 For full transparency, the only data we collect and store is:
 1. Contents of messages that are flagged up by ScamShield as potential &#39;scam&#39; messages;